 A Unique System in a Challenging Place

-Orangefield’s water production and storage capacity are significantly below what regulators say is needed for the growing population.
-Two deep wells — one roughly 1,100 feet, the other around 800 — currently produce well short of the 2,700 gallons per minute the Texas Commission on Environmental Quality (TCEQ) recommends.
-Storage is short by about 300,000 gallons.
+Water production is below what regulators consider adequate for projected population growth.
+Two deep wells — one roughly 1,100 feet deep, the other around 800 — produce less than the 2,700 gallons per minute recommended by the Texas Commission on Environmental Quality (TCEQ).
+Storage is also short nearly 300,000 gallons.

 “Our closest peer system is about 150 miles away,” Engle said.
 “So we can’t easily borrow parts or equipment.
 Everything is specialized.
 Parts either come from Airvac in Rochester, Indiana, or from Flovac, whose parent company is in Australia.
-We have to be completely self-sufficient.
-We have to keep more inventory, plan for long lead times, and understand that when something fails, we’re on our own to fix it.”
+We have to be completely self-sufficient.”

-A History of CU Support — Both Technical and Financial
+A History of CU Support: Technical and Financial

-CU has supported Orangefield through six loans, including system improvements, emergency repair financing, bridge loans, engineering and administrative support loans, and now in 2025 deep-well repair funding.
+CU has supported Orangefield through six major loans to date: emergency repair financing, engineering and administrative bridge loans, implementation loans for upgrades, and in 2025, deep-well rehabilitation funding.

-This ongoing work is part of why Orangefield leans so heavily on CU.
+This model — technical guidance paired with financing options — is why Orangefield leans heavily on CU.

 “Traditional funding partners usually only see the dollar signs; they don’t always understand the operation or the real problem.
 With CU, it’s hands-on, boots-on-the-ground support.”